-In the evening, you will settle in to jungle life, with plenty of time to relax and share stories or maybe have an early night, ready for a dawn start with the elephants tomorrow!
+In the evening, settle in to jungle life, with plenty of time to relax and share stories or maybe have an early night, ready for a dawn start with the elephants tomorrow!

 The morning is truly a special time in the jungles of northern Thailand.
 The birds bring the forest to life and the sun cuts bright rays through the lingering mist.
-Rising early, you'll walk down to greet and bathe your elephant at 7 a.m.
-Once your elephant is fed and cared for, you will head back to the camp for breakfast.
+Rising early, walk down to greet and bathe your elephant at 7 a.m.
+Once your elephant is fed and cared for, head back to the camp for breakfast yourself.

-After you are well fed, you will hop on your elephant and ride down to the elephant show.
+After you are well fed, hop on your elephant and ride down to the elephant show, which is designed to showcase the elephants’ skills to tourists.
 The show is a fundraising event for the camp and a great way to show the public these amazing creatures’ intelligence and potential.
 As a member of the mahout training camp, you will get a unique insider’s perspective on the show.

-Rising early, you will once again take your elephant down to the river for its morning bath.
+Rising early, take your elephant down to the river again for its morning bath.
 Then, after breakfast, you will begin the day’s lesson – the life and practices of a mahout.
 Many people don't realize that being a mahout is a life-long career.
 Although they don't make much money and it is not a glamorous profession, mahouts are essential for the survival of elephants in the world today, and they are very respected in Thai culture.

 Learn about the special relationship that develops between the mahout and the elephant, the tools and skills involved, and how they communicate with one another.
 Then practice the training commands with your elephant, learn how to weave rope for a saddle, and find out how to strap cargo on comfortably.
 You will have gone a long way in developing your own relationship with your elephant by the time you release it back into the jungle in the afternoon.